kevinguebert/kevinguebert.github.io/src/pages/2018/02/2018-02-21-do-your-job.md

 path: "/2018/02/21/do-your-job"
 date: "2018-02-22T02:57:00.000Z"
 tags: ["Books","Personal Growth","Stoicism","The Obstacle is the Way"]
-excerpt: "> "Everything we do matters...Everything is a chance to do and be your best.
-Only self-absorbed assholes think they are too good for whatever their current station requires."
+excerpt: "> 'Everything we do matters...Everything is a chance to do and be your best.
+Only self-absorbed assholes think they are too good for whatever their current station requires.'
 (94)

 What a powerful..."
 ---